 The Cost To Buy A 4 Bedroom 2 Bath Home In…

 I have arranged this chart in descending order by Sales Price.
 This is usually how I organize the data, and you can see certain markets shifting position, moving up or down the order depending on what’s hot.
-Since Los Altos had no sales in the last 60 days, I have left it where it was in the last chart but cannot offer any numbers.
-Scroll down farther to compare this chart against past years.
+Occasionally one of these markets will have no sales within the timeframe, so those will be left in place from where they were when we last checked, but will show “n/a” in place of any pricing or statistics.
+Once you’ve reviewed the most recent data, scroll down farther to compare today’s market against past years!

 Want to do a deep dive on any of these areas?
 Please visit my Valley of Heart’s Delight Blog to learn about them.